abdrahmansoltan/Learning-Notes/Frontend/HTML-CSS/2-CSS.md

   }
   ```

-- if you have an empty space between the image and the bottom-border, This is because the browser treats **inline-elements** (`display: inline`) as if the're typography, so it adds a space at the bottom as if it's a letter.
+- if you have an empty space between the image and the bottom-border, This is because the browser treats **inline elements** (`display: inline`) as if the're typography, so it adds a space at the bottom as if it's a letter.
 (This also happens for `SVG` elements because they're inline elements)
   ![img](./img/img-inline.jpeg)
   - To fix this, you can:
     - make the image a **block or inline-block** element
     - set the `line-height` of the wrapper to `0`
     - make sure that you're using `box-sizing: border-box;`
+  - **⚠️ This behavior happens to all inline elements, not just images (e.g. `<a>`)**
 - `img` element can't have `::before` or `::after` pseudo-elements because it's a **replaced element** (it's not a real element in the DOM, it's replaced by the image)
 - In order to change color or `svg` image color, you can use `stroke` or `fill` properties